 - 12.1.
 The detailed Safer Recruitment Procedure for Recording and Monitoring New Starters is set out in Appendix 4. - 12.2.
-Schools must keep a The Single Central Record (SCR) to evidence they have carried out the range of checks required by law on their staff and include current members: - All staff directly employed at the School - All long term supply, agency staff and daily supply - Volunteers who work regularly with children or carry out unsupervised activity with children - Trainee or student teachers - All who are engaged in "Regulated Activity" - Personnel who are not staff members but provide regular teaching or instruction such as tutors, coaches, Peris - Regular contract staff such as caterers and cleaners - Visitors and Central Head Office staff who visit on a "Regular" basis - Proprietors, Governors, Education Advisors - 12.3.
+Schools must keep a The Single Central Record (SCR) to evidence they have carried out the range of checks required by law on their staff and include current members: - All staff directly employed at the School - All long term supply, agency staff and daily supply - Volunteers who work regularly with children or carry out unsupervised activity with children - Trainee or student teachers - All who are engaged in "Regulated Activity" - Personnel who are not staff members but provide regular teaching or instruction such as tutors, coaches, Peris

+- Regular contract staff such as caterers and cleaners

+- Visitors and Central Head Office staff who visit on a "Regular" basis

+- Proprietors, Governors, Education Advisors

+- 12.3.
 Regularly is once a week, on four or more days in a 30-day period or overnight.

 - 12.4.
 All roles with Cognita are defined as "Regulated Activity" and include:

 - teaching, training, instructing, caring for or supervising children if the person is unsupervised or providing advice or guidance on wellbeing, or driving a vehicle only for children, or engaged in overnight activity, even if this happens only once

 - work for a limited range of establishments (known as "specified places" which includes schools and colleges) with the opportunity for contact with children, but not including work done by supervised volunteers

-- Work under the above is regulated activity only if done regularly

 - 12.5.
 The Head is responsible for undertaking bi-weekly sampling of staff files to ensure compliance to this policy, using the Heads Checklist for Sampling Records and keeping an ongoing record of sampled files using Safer Recruitment Headteacher's Check.
-Twice yearly reviews of Schools SCR's will be completed by external safeguarding reviewers.
+Schools SCRT will be reviewed centrally by the regional HR Team and/or external reviewers as identified by the Regional OASR Governance compliance.

 - 12.6.
 The SCR must contain the following fields:

 - Full name, position and start date

 - Identity check

 - Medical fitness declaration

 - Enhanced DBS

 - Barred List Check (aka as List 99)

 - Qualifications

 - References

 - Right to Work in the UK

 - Overseas checks (if applicable)

 - Disqualification from childcare (if applicable)

 - Prohibition from Teaching (if applicable)

 - Prohibition from Management check (if applicable)

-- Social Media (Basic Internet Search and/or additional Social Media Check)
+- Social Media Check

 - Employment History Application Form

 - Additional Notes

 - Registration with Education Workforce Council (Wales if applicable) expiry date to be included in Additional Notes

 - Risk Assessments (if applicable)

 - 12.7.
 Risk Assessments (refer to Appendix 3 for further details) can only be raised for some of the background checks and in exceptional circumstances, when a check has not been fully completed as follows, they will need to be discussed, reviewed on a regularly basis and closed off as soon as possible, with reasonable mitigation in place:

 - DBS check

 - Overseas check

 - Letter of Professional Standing

 - Disclosure on Disclosure and Barring Certificate

 - 12.8.
 All Risk Assessments must be categorised as one of: Low, Medium or High, as per the guidance in Appendix 3 and decisions based on the category.

-- 12.9.
+12.9.
 For any changes in position, location and/or employment status, due consideration must be given to existing checks and if necessary complete new and/or additional checks as relevant.